SidonTheTroll/Erstes-Jahr/Biology/4-animal-kingdom.md

 - Triploblastic: Ectoderm, mesoderm, endoderm

 Mesoglea is a gelatinous, non-living substance found between the layers of tissue in cnidarians, such as jellyfish, providing structural support.

+---

+# 30/08/23

+## Coelom

+- Coelom is the principal body cavity in most animals, located between the intestinal canal and the body wall.

+- Coelomate: Possesing coelom
+- Acoelomate: Coelom absent

+Iris diaphragm: The iris diaphragm in a microscope is an adjustable aperture that controls the amount of light reaching the specimen, enhancing visibility and image clarity.

+Psuedocoelomate: having coelom but false (its a cavity)

+**Coelomte**: annelids, molluscs, arthropods, chordates **Acoelomate**: Platyhelminthes

+Platyhelminthes (flatworms, liver fluke, etc) don't have full alimentary canal.

+## Segmentation

+**Internal or external division of body in serial repetition**

+Eg: earthworm, leech, tapeworm, arthropoda

+## Notochord

+Cartilaginous skeletal rod supporting the organism developed during embryonic development.

+Chordata: having notochord.
+Eg- amphibia, reptilia, aves, mammalia
+Non-chordata: notochord absent.
+Eg- arthropoda, annelida, mollusca, hemichordata

+##